norswap/autumn/doc/A5-creating-an-ast.md

 <h6 id="footnote2" display=none;></h6>

 (*2) We cast the key to `String` so that the maps will have the proper type.
 However, because of [type erasure], this isn't actually necessary in this case.
-Still, being good citizens and everything.
+Still, we're being good citizens and everything.

 [type erasure]: https://en.wikipedia.org/wiki/Type_erasure